evelyntys/project-2-tattoo-artists/README.md

 # TATTOOFINDWHO
+The live demo of the site is available [here](https://tattoofindwho.netlify.app/).

 ## Project Summary
 This website aims to serve as a source of reference for users interested in getting a tattoo or just discovering tattoo artists in Singapore.